-Traffic Signal Heads shall be furnished in accordance with Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Traffic Signal Heads shall be furnished in accordance with Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications.

 Materials shall also be in accordance with the City of Columbus Qualified Products List.